SgtSwagrid/github-graph/README.md

 The following limitations apply.
 Relaxation of either is considered out-of-scope and won't be addressed.
-That being said, if you want to tackle these, I'd be a very greatful PR recipient.
+That being said, if you wanted to tackle these, I'd be a very grateful PR recipient.

 ### Merge semantics